 Major contracts are another kind of big project and they’re the bread and butter of many companies.
-Companies can be categorised in two ways: those who sells products and services which are relatively insignificant “small-ticket” purchases for their customers and those whose products and services are major “large-ticket” items to their customers.
+Companies can be categorised in two ways: those who sell products and services that are relatively insignificant “small-ticket” purchases for their customers and those whose products and services are major “large-ticket” items to their customers.

 9. Are revenues generated through the sale of a large number of small-ticket items?

 Personally, I have a mild dislike of acquisitions and mergers.
 They can have a destabilising effect on the core business of both companies and in most cases it is the core business which drives sustainable results over the long-term.
 There is also some empirical evidence which suggests that acquisitions are not generally positive for shareholder returns.